xuankimtran/docs-1/pages/katalon-analytics/docs/kt-users-joining-org.md

 4. Click **Join [Organization name]** to become a Member of the Organization.

-    You will be directed to TestOps homepage.
+    You will be directed to the TestOps homepage.

 You now have access to the Organization.
 You can use the product license that the Owner/Admin has assigned to you.